RevealBi/Documentation/docs/user/visualization-editor.md

 ![Sections of the Visualization editor](images/visualizations-editor-sections.png)

 1. **Data Section** - this section contains two panels:

-    a. **Fields** - All of the available fields within your data source will appear on the left panel.
+    1. **Fields** - All of the available fields within your data source will appear on the left panel.
 Each field has an indicator that informs the users what field type each field is: *Date*, *Value*, *Text*.
 A search bar appears when the available fields are more than ten.
     The *plus* icon in this panel allows you to either blend data sources or calculate a field.
 The *brain* icon allows you to use fields from a BigQuery or Azure *machine learning model* for your visualization.
 Keep in mind that the BigQuery machine learning model can work only with BigQuery data sources.

-    b. **Visualization Fields** - Here is where you will drag and drop, or click the *+* mark to see the available fields and select those you want to use for the visualization you are creating.
+    2. **Visualization Fields** - Here is where you will drag and drop, or click the *+* mark to see the available fields and select those you want to use for the visualization you are creating.

 2. **Settings Section** - This section allows you to customize what you want to show.
 Each visualization comes with its own settings.
 At the bottom of the *Settings* section you will see the option for links.
 This is a powerful feature, that takes drill down to a whole new level.
 Read more in the [Dashboard Linking](dashboard-linking) topic.